-- 1. A conference between school personnel, the pupil's parent or guardian, and if appropriate, the pupil; - 2.
-Referrals to a school counselor, psychologist, or other school support service personnel for counseling and/or case management; - 3.
-SST or COST team; - 4.
-If appropriate, a referral for a comprehensive psychosocial or psycho-educational assessment, including for purposes of creating an individualized education program, or a plan adopted pursuant to Section 504 of the federal Rehabilitation Act of 1973: - 5.
-Enrollment in a program for teaching pro-social behavior or anger management or class lessons to focus on behavior expectations; - 6.
-Participation in a restorative practice program; - 7.
-Interventions that are part of the school wide discipline plan and positive behavior and intervention supports approach such as Check In and Check Out; Check and Connect; - 8.
-Referrals to after-school programs or services that address specific behavioral issues or expose pupils to positive

-- activities and behaviors, including, but not limited to, those operated in collaboration with local parent and community groups;

-- Mentoring; and

-- 10. Community service activities.
+- A conference between school personnel, the pupil's parent or quardian, and if appropriate, the pupil; 1. - 2.
+Referrals to a school counselor, psychologist, or other school support service personnel for counseling and/or case Management, such as SST or COST team; - 3.
+If appropriate, a referral for a comprehensive psychosocial or psycho-educational assessment, including for purposes of creating an individualized education program, or a plan adopted pursuant to Section 504 of the federal Rehabilitation Act of - Enrollment in a program for teaching pro-social behavior or anger management or class lessons to focus on behavior 4. expectations; - Participation in a restorative practice program; 5. - Interventions that are part of the school wide discipline plan and positive behavior and intervention supports approach such as 6.
+Check In and Check Out; Check and Connect; - 7.
+Referrals to after-school programs or services that address specific behavioral issues or expose pupils to positive activities and behaviors, including, but not limited to, those operated in collaboration with local parent and community groups; - 8.
+Mentoring; and - Community service activities.
+9.